Chapter I. General Disposition

 Article 27 Dissolution of the Society

-The Statutes amendments were approved by the Members attending the Virtual General Assembly Meeting on 9 September 2020.
-They replace all the previous Statutes and are in effect as from 9 September 2020.
+The Statutes amendments were approved by the Members attending the General Assembly meeting, held on 8 October 2021 in Ljubljana, Slovenia.
+They replace all the previous Statutes and are in effect as of 8 October 2021

 EBJIS Statutes.
 Read the full text here.